 Have photos taken at all of the Christmas instalments around Covent Garden piazza

 This year at Covent Garden you have your photo taken at a variety of different Places.
 Covent Garden is a great place for selfies and very instagrammble.
 There is a new giant sleigh that you can have your photograph taken on as well as a woodland area with all different to Christmas trees in all different designs.

 The Christmas sleigh is located in the south hall of the market has been reconditioned from 1884 carriage.
 British artist James general hand-painted the carriage for you to sit on and have your photographs taken.

-The Wonder wood is variety of festive trees decorated by Covent Garden’s horticultural team.
+The Wonder wood is back for 2023 with a variety of festive trees decorated by Covent Garden’s horticultural team.
 This year visitors can scan the QR codes to make a direct donation to children’s charity cash4kids.
 Cash for kids is a charity mission which insures no child goes there a present underneath the Christmas tree on Christmas Day.